 Setting up Wi-Fi is not as intuitive as it should be.

 Wireless and hardware configuration available.
 Excellent for home offices and college dorm rooms.
-Quickly prints nearly 30 pages in a minute.
+Prints nearly 30 pages in a minute.
 Conveniently prints via mobile apps.
 Seamless ink cartridge replacement.

 Outdated installation process for those without CD drives.
 (Online instructions available.)

 Optimized for larger office spaces.
 Wi-Fi, mobile, and cloud connectivity.
 Easy setup.
 Huge range of configuration options.
 Prints up to 58 pages per minute.

 A fairly pricy Xerox printer.
 Bulky.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Today’s printers are essential pieces of personal and professional technology, converting documents from digital to tangible and vice versa.
 They have a variety of functions, and even if you don’t use yours frequently, it is invaluable at those times when you need it.
 Even when so much of what we do is online, there are many situations that call for printing, and Xerox has been a leading name in printers for decades.